'It's So Disrespectful': Philadelphia Family Upset After Someone Vandalized Grandparents' Mausoleum

 “First, I was mad that someone would have the audacity to do that, it’s so disrespectful,” Lightcap said.

-And second, he can’t get ahold of anyone to clean it up and there are no signs on the property to pinpoint who owns it.READ MORE: EXPLAINER: Twitter Taking Musk To Court In Delaware Over Suspended Takeover
+And second, he can’t get ahold of anyone to clean it up and there are no signs on the property to pinpoint who owns it.READ MORE: Teen Girl Charged In James Lambert's Murder Gave 10-Year-Old Phone To Record Attack, Sources Say

 Lightcap’s friend helped tracked the company that owns the property, River’s Edge Memorial Center.
 Eyewitness News called the owner several times but no one answered or called back.